 A few months later we went to our work Christmas party as friends, and by the end of the evening, let’s just say our lips locked and we became a little more than just friends.

 A few days after the work Christmas party he left on a trip to England with his family for Christmas.
 Apparently, he talked about me a lot on this trip.
-I know now because his cousins told me later.
-He returned from his trip with a bunch of gifts, which included my favorite movie, Moulin Rouge, a key chain, and a pair of Nike dry fit underwear.
+I know now because his cousins always tell me about how much he talked about me on the trip.
+He returned from his trip with a bunch of gifts, which included my favorite movie at the time: Moulin Rouge, a keychain, and a pair of Nike dry fit underwear.
 He thought it was pretty cool, that Nike made dry fit underwear for ladies😂

-Having them at a young age, while also pursuing our own careers and continuing our education, definitely has had its challenges, especially financially.
+Having them at such a young age while also pursuing our own careers and continuing our education, definitely has had its challenges, especially financially.

-Our first place together, almost thirteen years ago, with our first daughter, was a teeny, tiny basement suite.
-We were living off of one fifteen dollars an hour income.
+In fact, our very first place together with our first daughter was a teeny, tiny basement suite and we were living off of one fifteen dollars an hour income.

 With the support of our family, and most importantly, the support that we give to one another, we have always found a way to make the best of our situation.